byte-mug/cumes/README.md

 # CUMES - C Unrestricted Mail Exchange Server

-Other MTAs lack certain security claiming other MTAs lacked certain security requirements and features

-and claiming that their new MTA OpenSMTPD will be a be the most security as much as possible.

 * Under construction
 * Unrestricted: CUMES is not *Free, but with restrictions, Software*, but MIT-Licensed.
 You can do (almost) everything with the code.